Spain > Tenerife

 Shopping

+Tenerife has many supermarkets in the larger towns that provide all basics and foodstuffs for self-catering tourists, and plenty of markets and smaller shops all around the island for gifts and bargains.
 The best shopping is in Santa Cruz, particularly on Calle Castillo, where all the fashion stores are.
-There is also a mega-mall, Meridiano on Avenida La Salle, and the enormous department store of El Corte Ingles.
+There's also a mega-mall, Meridiano on Avenida La Salle, and the enormous department store of El Corte Ingles.
 Just outside of town is the enormous Carrefour hypermarket.

 Sightseeing & Attractions